paion-data/.github/profile/README.md

 We believe **WE are product users first**

-A product will make our team members's life easier and become a must-have for our daily lives; only after that will we ship to our public users, because this is the only way for us to **love what we are doing** and **make users love what we make**
+A product will make our team members's lives easier and more fun; it becomes a must-have for our daily lives; only after that will we ship it to our public, because this is the only way for us to **love what we are doing** and **make users love what we make**

 ### 🌟 Data-Driven Culture